Jerry Remy’s family invites public to pay respects to former Red Sox player, longtime broadcaster

 WALTHAM, MASS.
 (WHDH) - Jerry Remy’s family has invited the public to honor the life of the former Boston Red Sox player and longtime broadcaster during visiting hours at a funeral home in Waltham on Thursday.

+“This afternoon offers the opportunity for family and friends but most of all Red Sox nation to come out and pay honor and tribute to a legend in the Boston Red Sox organization,” funeral director Paul Brasco said.
+“The family wanted to give this opportunity because Jerry meant so much to so many, not only around Boston but around New England and Red Sox nation.”

-A private gathering for family and close friends will take place on Friday evening.
+A private gathering for family and close friends will take place Friday evening.

 In lieu of flowers, expressions of sympathy may be made in Remy’s memory to the Mass General Cancer Center or the Dana Farber Jimmy Fund.